jpritikin/coach/content/docs/me/sex-ed.md

 [^ginger]: [Benefits of Ginger for Menstrual Cramps](https://nutritionfacts.org/video/benefits-of-ginger-for-menstrual-cramps/)

 [^dates]: [Best Food for Late Pregnancy](https://nutritionfacts.org/video/best-food-for-late-pregnancy/) and [Best Food for Labor and Delivery](https://nutritionfacts.org/video/best-food-for-labor-and-delivery/)

+[^mulvehill2024]: Mulvehill, S., & Tishler, J. (2024).
+Assessment of the effect of cannabis use before partnered sex on women with and without orgasm difficulty. *Sexual Medicine, 12*(2), qfae023.